Did you know the JP4 Foundation has received more than $10,000 in matching gifts?

 Corporate Matching Gifts

-For example, if a donor works for UnitedHealth Group and donates $100 to The JP4 Foundation, UnitedHealth Group will double the donation by also writing a check for $100.
+For example, if a donor works for UnitedHealth Group and donates $100, UnitedHealth Group will also make a donation of $100.

 Thousands of companies offer matching gift programs.
 A few examples include: